 Denmark Gambling Regulation

-Gambling Legislation imageThe Kingdom of Denmark is a Scandinavian country whose territory stretches over the Jutland peninsula in Northern Europe.
+Gambling Legislation imageThe Kingdom of Denmark is a Scandinavian country whose territory stretches across the Jutland Peninsula in Northern Europe.
 The country is home to a population of 5.8 million residents.
 It boasts a healthy economy that relies predominantly on the social services, manufacturing, and trading sectors.
-Danish nationals get to enjoy very high standards of living as well as free health care and education.
+Danish nationals enjoy very high standards of living as well as free health care and education.

-The high standards of living and the stable market economy have paved the way for a thriving gambling industry that is governed by a modern and comprehensibly written legislation.
-The country is home to eight landbased casinos, located in major cities like Copenhagen, Odense (Hans Christian Andersen’s birthplace), Helsingor, Aarhus, and Aalborg.
-Visitors get to enjoy a broad selection of casino games such as slots, poker, craps, roulette, blackjack, and punto banco.
+The high standards of living and the stable market economy have paved the way for a thriving gambling industry governed by modern and comprehensively written legislation.
+The country is home to eight land-based casinos, located in major cities like Copenhagen, Odense (Hans Christian Andersen’s birthplace), Helsingor, Aarhus, and Aalborg.
+Visitors can enjoy a broad selection of casino games such as slots, poker, craps, roulette, blackjack, and punto banco.

-The online gambling market was liberalized on Danish soil in 2012, following the implementation of the Danish Gambling Act.
+The online gambling market was liberalized in Denmark in 2012, following the implementation of the Danish Gambling Act.
 The interactive gaming sector has been thriving ever since.
-According to the local regular, the Danish Gambling Authority, the online segment boasted a 24% market share of the industry as of 2019, with a gross gaming revenue (GGR) of DKK2.3 billion.
+According to the local regulator, the Danish Gambling Authority, the online segment held a 24% market share of the industry as of 2019, with a gross gaming revenue (GGR) of DKK 2.3 billion.

-By contrast, the landbased sector is struggling with a meager market share of 3% and humble gross gaming revenue of DKK349 million.
+By contrast, the land-based sector is struggling with a modest market share of 3% and gross gaming revenue of DKK 349 million.
 Danish players have a decent choice of locally authorized online casinos, more than forty, in fact.
 Those who gamble recreationally with unlicensed offshore operators are not financially penalized or imprisoned.

 casino laws imageThe Danish Gambling Act regulates both virtual and brick-and-mortar gambling in the country.
-The legislation was approved at the beginning of June 2010 but came into force on the 1st of January, 2012.
-Its primary purpose was to further the modernization of the local gambling market.
+The legislation was approved at the beginning of June 2010 but came into force on January 1, 2012.
+Its primary purpose was to further modernize the local gambling market.

 Some of the provisions of the Act are intended to maintain a moderate level of gambling participation in the country and ensure Danish players have access to a transparent, safe, and fair gaming environment.
-Others aim to prevent the use of gambling for the purposes of supporting crime.
+Others aim to prevent the use of gambling for criminal purposes.

-Landbased tournament backgammon, private gambling for nominal prizes, and speculating with the future value of financial instruments are all outside the scope of this legislation.
+Land-based tournament backgammon, private gambling for nominal prizes, and speculating on the future value of financial instruments are all outside the scope of this legislation.
 Part 2 of the Danish Gambling Act sheds some light on the legal definitions of gambling and explains which game types are permitted under local law.
-This section of the bill distinguishes between several types of legal wagering – lotteries, combination games, class lotteries, betting and pool betting, gambling machines, online and landbased gambling.
+This section of the bill distinguishes between several types of legal wagering: lotteries, combination games, class lotteries, betting and pool betting, gambling machines, online, and land-based gambling.

-Class lotteries are those that are divided into several classes, with each one having its own drawing.
-The categories of gaming machines, online gambling and landbased gambling are pretty much self-explanatory.
+Class lotteries are divided into several classes, with each one having its own drawing.
+The categories of gaming machines, online gambling, and land-based gambling are self-explanatory.

-Also outlined are the licensing procedures for each individual category of permitted games but we shall tackle this subject a little later on.
-Skill games, where there are prizes but no chance is involved in determining the outcome, are not covered by the Act and do not require the issuance of special permits.
-Some examples include chess, some computer games, and quizzes.
+Also outlined are the licensing procedures for each individual category of permitted games, but we shall tackle this subject a little later on.
+Skill games, where there are prizes but no element of chance in determining the outcome, are not covered by the Act and do not require special permits.
+Some examples include chess, certain computer games, and quizzes.

-Also worth mentioning is the fact the Danish gaming sector is only partially liberalized for the time being.
-The provision of wagering on sports competitions where animals are involved is reserved exclusively for Denmark’s national lottery operator, Danske Spil.
-The operator also holds a monopoly over the provision of commercial lotteries in the country.
+Also worth mentioning is the fact that the Danish gaming sector is only partially liberalized for the time being.
+The provision of wagering on sports competitions in which animals are involved is reserved exclusively for Denmark’s national lottery operator, Danske Spil.
+The operator also holds a monopoly over commercial lotteries in the country.

 Online Gambling Regulations in Denmark

-The online gambling segment in Denmark also falls under the regulatory scope of the Danish Gambling Act of 2012.
-Operators who seek to service Danes legally are expected to have a valid license issued by the Danish Gambling Authority.
-The interesting thing here is accepting online bets without a locally issued license is not considered contrary to Denmark’s law but only on condition the operator does not explicitly target Danish players.
+Denmark’s online gambling sector is governed by the Danish Gambling Act of 2012.
+Operators that wish to serve Danish players legally must hold a valid license issued by the Danish Gambling Authority.
+Interestingly, accepting online bets without a local license is not illegal as long as the operator does not explicitly target Danish customers.

 Targeting Criteria